RDMLASymposium/rdmlasymposium.github.io/index.md

 Mark your calendars for Friday, April 22, 2022!
 Poster and panel proposal submissions open on December 1, 2021.

 *Note: The Planning Committee is closely monitoring the ongoing COVID-19 pandemic and will comply with (and enforce) all federal, state, local, and institutional mandates.
-Should the Symposium need to move to a fully virtual platform, the Committee will inform all presenters as soon as possible to allow time to make adjustments to presentations.*
+Should the Symposium need to move to a fully virtual platform, the Committee will make that announcement as early as possible.*
 <br>

 __